amplafi/amplafi-opensource-parent/eclipseTipsGuide.md

 [Great detail formatter for Document Object Model (DOM) nodes](http://www.howardism.org/Technical/Eclipse/Eclipse_Detail_Formatter.html)

 ## Format Code Automatically##
 Did you know that you can format code automatically?
-Yes, I will show you how it works (the reasons for using formatters are illustrated in [this article](http://www.semanticdesigns.com/Products/Formatters/)).
+I will show you how it works (the reasons for using formatters are illustrated in [this article](http://www.semanticdesigns.com/Products/Formatters/)).